Dahnie/event-finder/README.md

 FEATURES

--Location Input Modal: Users can input their location by clicking either the "Get started" button on the homepage or the "Find events" button on the navbar.
+1. Location Input Modal: Users can input their location by clicking either the "Get started" button on the homepage or the "Find events" button on the navbar.
--Google Geolocation API Integration: This converts user-provided location into precise latitude and longitude coordinates.
+2. Google Geolocation API Integration: This converts user-provided location into precise latitude and longitude coordinates.
--Event Retrieval: Utilizing a mock API to fetch events based on the user's geographical coordinates(for now, the mock API is not directly linked with the user coordinates and is infact just dummy AI generated data fetched from an endpoint).
+3. Event Retrieval: Utilizing a mock API to fetch events based on the user's geographical coordinates(for now, the mock API is not directly linked with the user coordinates and is infact just dummy AI generated data fetched from an endpoint).
 Reference:https://www.mockaroo.com
--Event Display: Events are presented in boxes for easy viewing and interaction which are well paginated.
+4. Event Display: Events are presented in boxes for easy viewing and interaction which are well paginated.
--Filtering Capabilities:
+5. Filtering Capabilities:

-1. Date: Users can filter events by date.
-2. Location: Events can be sorted by specific event addresses.
-3. Event Type: Users can narrow down events by type.
+   i.
+Date: Users can filter events by date. ii.
+Location: Events can be sorted by specific event addresses. iii.
+Event Type: Users can narrow down events by type.

 USAGE